Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 tags: [blog,build week 2,predictive]
 comments: true
 ---
-Titanic, Boston house prices, iris flower.
-These are all data sets an aspiring data scientist is more than then familiar with.
+Titanic, Boston house prices, and iris flower.
+These are all data sets an aspiring data scientist is more than familiar with.
 After completing YouTube tutorials and lectures of these data sets I found myself scrolling through Kaggle or UCI Machine Learning Repository looking for a practice dataset to test my newly gained knowledge of supervised machine learning.
 As I read description after description I kept coming back to the same question “how are these datasets made?”.
 After a quick google search I discovered the world of web scraping using python.
 After reading two articles, a full cup of coffee and a blank jupyter notebook I got to work creating a predictive model from scratch as a proof of concept to myself.

-# Part 1: Data collection
+# Part 1: Data Collection

-## Step one, ask the question
+## Step 0ne, ask the question.

 The first step was to figure out the question I wanted to answer.
 After some deliberation I settled on trying to predict used car prices based on the cars characteristics.
-I went to a popular new and used car website so gather my data.
+I went to a popular new and used car website to gather my data.
 I narrowed the search parameters to cars that are used, less than $10,000, and within 100 miles of my home.

-## Step two, what sort of information do I need?
+## Step Two, what sort of information do I need?

 The used car website breaks the listings into two parts.
-The first page is a 20 of the listings under the parameters I those (the preview).
+The first page is 20 of the listings under the parameters I chose (the preview).
 Then each of those individual listings will take you to the specific listing for that car (the listing).
 The previews give the basic information about the vehicles make, model, price, mileage, color, the transmission type, and the drivetrain.

 > <a href="https://imgur.com/LQWGTL4"><img src="https://i.imgur.com/LQWGTL4.png" title="source: imgur.com" /></a>

 Under the actual listings more information is provided.
-Such as the fuel type, miles per gallon city and highway, engine type and size, and a more descriptive transmission listing.
+Such as the fuel type, miles per gallon city and highway, engine type/size, and a more descriptive transmission listing.

 > <a href="https://imgur.com/XzDsmrm"><img src="https://i.imgur.com/XzDsmrm.png" title="source: imgur.com" /></a>